souvikcodefrags/mycode/Readme.md

 # MyCodeFragments
-These are code fragments that I came accross and though of keeping somewhere.
+### These are code fragments that I came accross and thought of keeping somewhere.
 ---
 ---
 Today I gave code test at Agilysis.
 One of the question was,